BEComTweaks/resource-packs/README.md

 > Contributions here will also be directed to BedrockTweaks/Files.

 <div align="left">
-A repo containing every single tweak <b>possible<b> ported from <a href="https://vanillatweaks.net/picker/resource-packs">Vanilla Tweaks' Resource Packs</a> with a Command Line and Web Interface.
+A repo containing every single tweak <b>possible</b> ported from <a href="https://vanillatweaks.net/picker/resource-packs">Vanilla Tweaks' Resource Packs</a> with a Web Interface.

 Docs are available at [here](https://becomtweaks.github.io/docs)